-Kosovo's prime minister, Avdullah Hoti and the president of Serbia, Aleksandar Vučić are set to travel to Brussels for a "high-level meeting of the EU-facilitated dialogue" on Sunday.
+Talks between Kosovo's prime minister, Avdullah Hoti and the president of Serbia, Aleksandar Vučić resumed in Brussels when they met for a "high-level meeting of the EU-facilitated dialogue" in July.

-The goal is an agreement between the former Yugoslav territories which are still at odds over 20 years after they were at the centre of one of Europe's most violent conflicts, which killed more than 13,000 people.
+The goal is an agreement between the former Yugoslav territories, which are still at odds over 20 years after they were at the centre of one of Europe's most violent conflicts that killed more than 13,000 people.

 In short: Serbia considers Kosovo part of its territory, while Kosovo considers itself an independent state.